 Membership: It pays to be a member!
 Sign up for a student or household membership and receive discounts on SummerWrite classes, along with other benefits.

 Scholarships: Writers & Books is committed to making our programs available to all members of the community.
 We offer partial and full scholarships based on need.
 Click HERE for our secure online scholarship

 Summerwrite Blog: During the week(s) your child is in camp, we will provide a link to a daily blog where you can learn about the kinds of activities students are participating in.

-Accessibility: Writers & Books welcomes and encourages people with disabilities to participate in our programs.
-If you would like to make a request for any accommodation, please email us at firstname.lastname@example.org at least 10 days prior to the workshop.
+Accessibility: Writers & Books welcomes and encourages people with disabilities, as well as Deaf and hard-of-hearing people, to participate in our programs.
+If you would like to make a request for any accommodation, such as captioning, please email us at firstname.lastname@example.org or email@example.com at least 10 days prior to the workshop.

 Questions?: Please don’t hesitate to be in touch with us!

 - Camp logistics questions, contact our SummerWrite Coordinator: email@example.com

 - Curriculum questions, contact our Director of Youth Education: firstname.lastname@example.org

 At Writers & Books, joy is at the heart of all of our youth-related programs.
 We support our students in their quest to find their voices and share them.
 We seek to foster creativity in our youth as well as fine-tune the mechanics of their writing and other literary skills.
 Being involved in the creative process and the literary arts nurtures important human qualities including observation, critical thinking, imagination, and empathy.
 Our programs stretch our young people and ask them to grow in all of these areas, requiring risk-taking within a safe environment.
 We are here to plant the seeds which will hopefully continue to grow throughout a lifetime.